Zugidor/TCD-Algos-2021/Progress.md

 - Part 1 of the project has been completed by `A-Mulvihill`.

-- Part 2 of the project has been completed by `danieli1245`.
+- Part 2 of the project has been started by `Zugidor` completed by `danieli1245`.

-- Final additions to Part 4 to cover all error handlig have been added by `Zugidor`.
+- Final additions to Part 4 to cover all error handling have been added by `Zugidor`.

 - Part 3 of the design document has been completed by `saisankp`